AninditaBasu/writing-technically/docs/guide-setting-up-a-sphinx-site.md

 ### Prerequisites

 - Python 3.0 or later.
 To see if you have Python installed somewhere on your computer, open the command prompt, type `python`, and press Enter.
-- Sphinx.
+- Sphinx 5.0 or later.
 To see if your computer has Sphinx, at the command prompt, type `sphinx-build --version`, and press Enter.

 ### Steps